About the College of Agriculture, Food Systems, and Natural Resources

 The college's academic programs are excellent preparation for continued formal education in graduate school programs and in professional schools such as law schools, medical schools, and schools of veterinary medicine.
 For more information on graduate school opportunities at NDSU see the Graduate School web site.

 A student-elected honor system recognizes the ability of students to govern themselves.
 The honor system, in place since 1955, provides an enhanced learning environment.
-All students enrolled in agriculture courses are required to uphold the honor system.
+All students enrolled in programs and courses offered by the College of Agriculture, Food Systems, and Natural Resources are required to uphold the honor system.

-Students in the college who have selected one of the collegeís majors are eligible for scholarships through their major department and the deanís office.
+Students in the college who have selected one of the collegeís majors may be eligible for scholarships through their major department and/or the deanís office.
 Scholarships are awarded to students who have demonstrated excellence in their courses.
 About one-third of students in the college receive scholarships.
-Students are encouraged to contact their major department or the college Web site for scholarship opportunities.
+Students are encouraged to contact their major department or the college web site for scholarship opportunities.

 Nearly 30 agriculture-related clubs and organizations provide opportunities for students to develop leadership, teamwork, interpersonal and communication skills.

 Field Experience, Internships, Cooperative Education